reTHINK-project/dev-hyperty-toolkit/README.md

 1. download [the latest release](https://github.com/reTHINK-project/dev-hyperty-toolkit/releases); **NOTE:** this repository is read only.
 Your Hyperties Source Code should be hosted somewhere else (see below step 2);

-2. Create the folder that will contain your Hyperty source code (`<foldername>/src`), Side by side with toolkit.
-You are free to use the "official" Hyperty repository by cloning [dev-hyperty](https://github.com/reTHINK-project/dev-hyperty);

-3. run the command `npm install` (this may take some minutes)
+2. run the command `npm install` (this may take some minutes)

-4. to avoid the installation of reTHINK back-end (Messaging Node and Domain Registry), add the lines to your hosts file:
+3. to avoid the installation of reTHINK back-end (Messaging Node and Domain Registry), add the lines to your hosts file:
  ```
  127.0.0.1   hybroker.rethink.ptinovacao.pt
  127.0.0.1   catalogue.hybroker.rethink.ptinovacao.pt